Skip to content Daycare and Education Guidance - International House Helsinki

 Guide to early childhood education & care in Helsinki

-Options for basic education in Helsinki
+School options for 15–18-year-olds in Helsinki opens in new tab opens in new tab

 FAQ

-You can find information about daycare, pre-primary education and different early childhood education options on the City of Helsinki’ website.
+You can find information about daycare, pre-primary education and different early childhood education options on the City of Helsinki’ website opens in new tab opens in new tab.

 Basic education is compulsory for all children living permanently in Finland.
 It starts in the year a child turns seven.
 Before the beginning of basic education, children must attend one year of pre-primary education in the year they turn six.